How should I budget for Spain, and how much money should I take initially?

 Speaking of cards…

 The web is buzzing with different ways to save money when transferring money between countries.
 Check out your credit card company’s policy about taking money out of ATMs to see if there’s any reimbursement, or if you can get away without international surcharges.
 As a non-permanent resident, you will NOT be able to apply for a Spanish credit card (and they don’t give away free pots and pans for new signees anyway).

-When sending payments back to your home country, we suggest using Transferwise or PayPal, which save significant cash over using your bank abroad.
+When sending payments back to your home country, we suggest using Transferwise (affiliate link) or PayPal, which save significant cash over using your bank abroad.

 Five Easy Ways to Save Money in Spain

 If you’re under 26, apply for a carnet joven, a European-wide discount card that saves serious change when visiting museums or traveling on trains.
 And at less than 10€, it’s a worthy investment!

 We are hugely into tapas and having someone else cook, but eating out is far more expensive than preparing meals for yourself.
 Spain produces a large number of fruits and veggies, so it’s cheap to throw together a meal on the cheap.
 Definitely make room in your budget for the delicious cuisine and cervezas out with your flatmates or new friends!

 And if you’re living in a city where free tapas with your drink are the norm… color us envidiosas!